 I know that you know that I know that you know that I love applying charcoal-y things on my face (la visage).
 I’m always banging on about Dark Angels, Coalface and Younique’s Dextoxifying Mask, aren’t I?

 Well, there’s a not-so-new but completely new to me thing for me to start banging on about now and I love it!
-Good luck about hearing the end of this one, lovers…
+Good luck with hearing the end of this one, lovers…

 The Prince of Darkness mask from Lush combines Dark Angels with Coalface and Younique’s Detoxifying mask.

 I never believed in a 3-way-conception until I discovered this!
 Literally, the DNA of three of my favourite products came together one fateful night/day in a kitchen or laboratory and THIS was born.

 The smell of Coalface with the soft scrubbiness of Dark Angels together with the thick gooey yet smooth consistency of Younique’s Detoxifying Mask.
 I’m absolutely besotted. 😍

 I ventured out to the Boxing Day sales yesterday and I saw it in a bowl on top of the ice in the Fresh Face Masks section, looking all charcoaly, shiny and shizz!
 Sadly, they didn’t have it in stock but the Lushie (sales person) gave me two samples to try (apparently, two samples = eight uses but for me it’ll be two at a push 😆).

 I tried it last night for the first time, which is why I held off from reviewing it.
 Imagine if I reviewed it without trying it… 😂 That’d be some next phantom business! 🙈